 As the state began to move towards managed care in health services delivery to the Medi-Cal population, one of the driving forces was a system which would integrate and coordinate care.
 This naturally led to the plan to consolidate the two Medi-Cal funding streams for mental health services.
 Implementing managed care was also designed to provide a cost containment strategy that would allow a prudent purchaser of services to obtain maximum benefit for its expenditures and would allow for increased access to specialty mental health services within the same level of funding.
 Consolidating the two mental health funding streams would help achieve this by improving care coordination and reducing administrative costs.
 In addition consolidating services would help assure consistent statewide access to persons receiving specialty mental health services.
 Access to services was a critical concern for the Health Care Financing Administration (HCFA) in evaluating the state's plans for delivery of managed health care for the Medi-Cal population.

 Since research demonstrated that a single integrated system of care is critical for successful treatment of persistent mental illness and emotional disturbance and that the needs of persons with mental illness are not always paid adequate attention to in an all inclusive health care managed care system, the decision was made to "carve out" specialty mental health services from the rest of Medi-Cal managed care.
 Thus a distinction was made between specialty mental health care (those services requiring the services of a specialist in mental health) and general mental health care needs (those needs which could be met by a general health care practitioner).
-General mental health care needs for Medi-Cal beneficiaries remain under the purview of DHS either through their physical health managed care plans or through the FFS/MC system.
+General mental health care needs for Medi-Cal beneficiaries remain under the purview of DHS either through their physical health managed care plans or through the Fee-For-Service Medi-Cal System (FFS/MC) system.

 The decision to provide specialty mental services in California through a single plan in each county logically followed the decision to carve out specialty mental health services and to consolidate the two mental health delivery systems.
 This decision necessitated a "freedom of choice" waiver from HCFA.
 This waiver allowed California to have a single plan model whereby beneficiaries in need of specialty mental health services have one plan available in each county as opposed to the more traditional managed care model of a choice of at least two plans in each locality from which beneficiaries may choose.
 Provisions to assure that access to specialty mental health care was not reduced as a result of the implementation of the single plan model and that beneficiary protection mechanisms were satisfactory in the context of a single plan model were a key part of the waiver.